dougeby/IntuneDocs/intune/store-apps-ios.md

 - **Display this as a featured app in the Company Portal** -- Display the app prominently on the main page of the company portal when users browse for apps.
 - **Information URL** -- Optionally, type the URL of a website that contains information about this app.
 The URL displays to users in the company portal.
 - **Privacy URL** -- Optionally, type the URL of a website that contains privacy information for this app.
 The URL displays to users in the company portal.
 - **Developer** -- Optionally, type the name of the app developer.
-This field is only visible an administrator and will not be visible to end-users.
+This field is only visible an administrator and will not be visible to end users.
 - **Owner** -- Optionally, type a name for the owner of this app, for example, **HR department**.
-This field is only visible an administrator and will not be visible to end-users.
+This field is only visible an administrator and will not be visible to end users.
 - **Notes** -- Type any notes you would like to associate with this app.
-This field is only visible an administrator and will not be visible to end-users.
+This field is only visible an administrator and will not be visible to end users.
 - **Logo** -- Upload an icon that is associated with the app.
 The icon is displayed with the app when users browse the company portal.
 3. When you are done, on the **Add App** blade, choose **OK**.